arangodb/arangodb/Documentation/Books/Manual/Upgrading/OSSpecificInfo/Windows.md

    passing:
    - _directory1_ as *--database.directory*,
    - _file_ as *--configuration*
-   - *database.auto-upgrade* (so that the old data directory will be upgraded)
+   - the option *--database.auto-upgrade* (so that the old data directory will be upgraded)
-4. When the previous step is finished the server will stop automatically; you can now start your server again as done in the previous step but without passing the *database.auto-upgrade* option
+4. When the previous step is finished the server will stop automatically; you can now start your server again as done in the previous step but without passing the *--database.auto-upgrade* option
 5. Optionally remove the old server package by dropping the corresponding directory when you are confident enough that all is working fine.